 “What do you mean?”

-“We don’t have time for this.
+“We don’t have time for the third degree.
 Help me get him up on the bed.”

 “Answer my question.”